digikraaft/laravel-paystack-subscription/README.md

 ```

 ### Aditional Details
-If you would like to specify additional customer,
+If you would like to specify additional customer information,
 you may do so by passing them as the third argument to the `create` method:
 ```
 $user->newSubscription('default', 'PLN_paystackplan_code')->create($transactionId, null, [
     'email' => $email,
 ]);
 ```
-The additional fields specified my be supported by Paystack's API.
+The additional fields specified must be supported by Paystack's API.

 ## Checking Subscription Status
 Once a user is subscribed to your application, you may easily check their
 subscription status using a variety of convenient methods.
 First, the `subscribed` method returns `true` if the user has an active subscription,
-even if the subscription is canceled and is due not to renew at the end of the billing period:
+even if the subscription is cancelled and is due not to renew at the end of the billing period:
 ```
 if ($user->subscribed('default')) {
     //